sashakoshka/wyvern/README.md

 A minimalist graphical text editor built with xlib and cairo.

-This is currently in early development.
-It cannot edit text yet, it can only display it, and all configuration values are hard-coded.
+This is currently in early development. ~~It cannot edit text yet, it can only display it~~, and all configuration values are hard-coded.
+Ok it can *kind of* edit text now but you can't save it though.